Range

 fun comparePoint(node: Node, offset: Int): Short

 The comparePoint() method of the Range interface determines whether a specified point is before, within, or after the Range.
+The point is specified by a reference node and an offset within that node.

 Link copied to clipboard